Medial-EarlySign/MR_Wiki/Infrastructure Home Page/Feature Generator Practical Guide/Howto write Feature Generator.md

 # How to Write a Feature Generator
+A Feature Generator is a processing unit that takes raw input signals directly from a data repository or EMR.
+Its process has two main stages:
+- It runs all relevant rep processors to pre-process the input signals.
+This prepares the data before it can be used to generate new features.
+This is being called by the infrastructure.
+- It calls the generate function, which receives this pre-processed, patient-specific data and produces the final output.

 Feature Generators in MedModel follow a specific sequence of method calls.
 Hereâ€™s the typical lifecycle: